 Specifics of our use case

 Web-only environment.
 The domain is E-commerce.
 Hundreds of thousands of users needed the migration.
-Different technologies are in use on the frontend.
-ReactJS as the primary interaction system with Cognito.
+Different technologies are in use on the front end.
+ReactJS is the primary interaction system with Cognito.

 CEO of bPolNet, a software house based in the heart of Poland with over 20 years of experience in delivering custom e-commerce platforms for international clients.
 I fulfilled the role of solutions architect in the project described above.